ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 One minor drawback of the proposed design is the lack of consistency with other GHC features.

-If we added an additional parameter to ``HasParam`` and replaced ``ParamType`` with a functional dependency, the API would be more in line with ``IP`` and ``HasField``:
+If we added an additional parameter to ``Scoped`` and replaced ``ValueType`` with a functional dependency, the API would be more in line with ``IP`` and ``HasField``:

 ::

-  withParam :: forall p a r. a -> (HasParam p a => r) -> r
+  withValue :: forall k a r. a -> (Scoped k a => r) -> r

-  getParam :: forall p a.
-HasParam p a => a
+  value :: forall k a.
+Scoped k a => a

-However, given the nominal nature of parameters and the rather straightforward resolution of ``ParamType``, this API change doesn't seem to bring much value.
+However, given the nominal nature of scoped values and the rather straightforward resolution of ``ValueType``, this API change doesn't seem to bring much value.
-A simple Haddock or HLS lookup is enough to find out the type of a parameter if needed.
+A simple Haddock or HLS lookup is enough to find out the value type for a key if needed.

 Library implementation